adamhstewart/xp-bot/README.md

 # XP Bot

-A Discord bot for role-playing communities to track experience points (XP) from RP messages and hunting/foraging activities.
+A Discord bot for role-playing communities to track experience points (XP) from RP messages and other activities.

 Built with Python, Discord.py, and PostgreSQL.